Fincer/dxvk-wine-autobuilder/README.md

 ## Why to compile from source?

-Latest version of Wine/Wine Staging & DXVK are only available via git as source code which must be compiled before usage.
+Latest version of Wine/Wine Staging, DXVK & D9VK are only available via git as source code which must be compiled before usage.
 Note that compiling Wine takes a lot of time.
 Compiling from source has its advantages and disadvantages, some of them listed below.

 **Advantages:**